WICG/display-locking/README.md

 #### Summary

-`containt-intrinsic-size` is a CSS property that allows the developer to specify an intrinsic size to use when size-containment is specified.
+`contain-intrinsic-size` is a CSS property that allows the developer to specify an intrinsic size to use when size-containment is specified.
 This enables the developers to specify “placeholder size” on content which is meant to be sized by intrinsic sizing, but has size containment applied to it.